SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 Specifies the name of the imported WSL distribution.

-If you specify am explicit distribution name, you cannot import multiple distributions with a single command.
+If you specify an explicit distribution name, you cannot import multiple distributions with a single command.

 ```yaml